Abbots Leigh: History

 "Abbots Leigh was the most magnificent of all the houses in which Charles was sheltered during his escape.
 A drawing made in 1788, only twenty years before it was pulled down, shows a main front of twelve gables, surmounting three storeys of cowled windows; a comfortable, solid west country Elizabethan house."

 While staying at Abbots Leigh, Charles deflected suspicion by asking a trooper, who had been in the King's personal guard, to describe the King's appearance and clothing at the Battle of Worcester.
 The man looked at Charles and said, "The King was at least three inches taller than you."

-The King's escape route is commemorated in the Monarch's Way long distance footpath which passes through the village.
+The King's escape route is commemorated in the Monarch's Way long-distance footpath which passes through the village.

 Hymn tune

 In 1942, during World War II, Rev. Cyril Vincent Taylor (1907–1991), then a producer of Religious Broadcasting at the BBC and stationed in the village, wrote a hymn tune which he named after it.
 The tune was originally written for the hymn "Glorious Things of Thee Are Spoken".
-This hymn had usually been sung to the tune "Austrian Hymn", or Gott erhalte Franz den Kaiser, but since the German national anthem was also sung to that tune, new music was needed in wartime Britain.
-Other hymn texts now commonly sung to the same tune include "Father Lord of All Creation", "God is Here", "Go My Children, With my Blessing" and "Lord, You Give the Great Commission".
+This hymn had usually been sung to the tune "Austrian Hymn", or Gott erhalte Franz den Kaiser, but since the national anthem of then-enemy Germany was also sung to that tune, new music was needed in wartime Britain.
+Other hymn texts now commonly sung to the same tune include "Father Lord of All Creation", "God is Here", "God is Love, Let Heaven Adore Him", and "Lord, You Give the Great Commission".

 Governance

 The parish is in the unitary authority of North Somerset which was created in 1996, under the Local Government Act 1992.
 It provides a single tier of local government with responsibility for almost all local government functions within its area, including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
 It is also responsible for education, social services, libraries, main roads, public transport, Trading Standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

 North Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
 Its administrative headquarters is in the town hall in Weston-super-Mare.
 Between 1 April 1974 and 1 April 1996, it was the Woodspring district of the county of Avon.
 Before 1974 that the parish was part of the Long Ashton Rural District.

-The parish is represented in the House of Commons as part of the North Somerset county constituency, which elects one MP, currently Liam Fox of the Conservative Party.
+The parish is represented in the House of Commons as part of the North Somerset county constituency, which elects one MP, currently Sadik Al-Hassan of the Labour Party.